Cristina Fernández de Kirchner: Economic policy

 Fernández de Kirchner was reelected in 2011, along with Amado Boudou as vice president and the Front for Victory regained control over both chambers of Congress.
 Hernán Lorenzino became the new minister of economy.
 The government established currency controls that limited the power to buy or sell foreign currencies, especially American dollars.
 Many Argentines kept their savings in dollars as a hedge against inflation.
 The government believed the controls were required to prevent the capital flight and tax evasion.
 They initiated a period of fiscal reform, which included several tax increases, limits to wage increases, but increases in protectionism and reorganization of state-owned enterprises.
 Hugo Moyano, main union leader, who was a strong supporter of kirchnerism, began to oppose the President.
 Moyano would later organize a big protest at Plaza de Mayo, with 30,000 people, requesting the abolition of capital gains tax.

-Axel Kicillof was appointed minister in 2013 and served for the remainder of Kirchner's term.
+Axel Kicillof was appointed minister in 2013 and served for the remainder of Fernández de Kirchner's term.
 He arranged payment of the debt to the Paris Club, and the compensation requested by Repsol for the nationalization of YPF.
 One month later, negotiations with hedge funds failed, and American judge Thomas Griesa issued an order that Argentina had to pay to all creditors and not just those who had accepted a reduced payment as outlined in the Argentine debt restructuring plan.
 Kicillof refused to agree that the country had fallen into a sovereign default.
 When Argentina devalued the peso in January 2014, Kicillof placed blame on the exchange-market speculation by Juan José Aranguren, chief of Royal Dutch Shell in Argentina; later in the year, when the peso was at its lowest ever position in relation to the dollar, he blamed "vulture funds" from the United States.
 At the 2014 United Nations conference, she accused the "vulture funds" of destabilizing the economy of the countries and called them "economic terrorists".
 According to The Economist, the Kirchners returned Argentina to "economic nationalism and near-autarky".